ttopper/CPSC129/docs/10.1_HTTP_REST/08_A_minimal_HTTP_server_in_python.md

 # facilities for parsing incoming form data.
 import cgi

-# We will modify BaseHTTPServer to create our server.
+# We will modify http.server to create our server.
-import BaseHTTPServer
+import http.server

-class HTTPHandler(BaseHTTPServer.BaseHTTPRequestHandler):
+class HTTPHandler(http.server.BaseHTTPRequestHandler):
     # BaseHTTPRequestHandler will call do_XXX when receiving
     # a request specifying method XXX.
     #